octoml/octoml-profile/README.md

   conda create -n octoml python=3.8 conda activate octoml
   ```
-  if you are on Mac with Apple silicon and seeing `symbol not found in flat namespace '_CFRelease'`, it is likely that you created a `venv` with python installed by `conda`.
+  if you are on macOS with Apple silicon and seeing `symbol not found in flat namespace '_CFRelease'`, it is likely that you created a `venv` with python installed by `conda`.

-  Please make sure to deactivate any `conda` environment(s) and use the system-shipped python on Mac M1 to create `venv`.
+  Please make sure to deactivate any `conda` environment(s) and use the system-shipped python on macOS to create `venv`.
 Or follow the instructions above to create conda environment(s).
 - Ensure pip is up to date
    ```
    pip install --upgrade pip